Ashwinbalachandar14/Course-Recommendation/README.md

 This project is an AI-based course recommendation system built with Python, Streamlit, scikit-learn, and SQLite.
 It helps users discover relevant courses based on topics of interest, filtering options, and content similarity using TF-IDF and cosine similarity.

+##💡 How it Works
+1.TF-IDF is used to vectorize course titles, descriptions, and categories.
+2.Cosine similarity is calculated between user input and all course vectors.
+3.Recommendations are filtered by similarity threshold and optionally by language.
+4.Top results are shown to the user in a clean UI.

 ## 🚀 Features

 - 🔍 Search and recommend similar courses by topic or course name.